nanakogawa/personal-goals/picture-moments/2016-picture-moments.md

 # Picture Moments

 ### Pictures of the week!
-Hoping to make photography a effort, even if it's little. (:
+Hoping to make photography a daily effort, even if it's little. (:

 1. Week of 3/16/2016
 --------------------